hpjeonGIT/class/coursera_gcp/README.md

   - Built in
   - No router provisioning or managing
   - Forward traffic from one instance to another
+- Firewall
+- VPC peering can be built b/w two VPCs allowing exchange traffics
+- Shared VPC can be configured to allow IAM to control VPC

 ## Cloud Load Balancing
 - Cloud load balancing